 Other things to consider are that as buyers, we really do not want to be pushed to some portal to manage our purchase.
 We are paying you for your time in our fees, not for some soulless interface that interrupts our day to use.
 As such, spend time mapping out the typical customer journey and then asses where your customer could be supported by conversational marketing.

 These guys could really use a lead bot on your website.
 They are often needy, inquisitive and a good source of your income.
-Often landlords own multiple properties so your agency ambition is to onboard the portfolio, not one or two properties at a time.
+Often landlords own multiple properties so your agency ambition is to on-board the portfolio, not one or two properties at a time.

-Yes, some of the reasons above also suit this persona, such as enquiring about your suitability as a management agent.
+Yes, some of the reasons above also suit this persona, such as inquiring about your suitability as a management agent.
 Finding out about your service agreements, being able to register online and of course book an appointment or request a call back in an agents diary.

 These are fundamentals, but worth mentioning.

-How about adding giveaway content to a landlord chat playbook, things like downloadable pdf on tips for getting your property ready to let.
+How about adding giveaway content to a landlord chat playbook, things like downloadable PDF on tips for getting your property ready to let.
 Or the advantages of Airbnb over traditional letting.